nixbytes/bhyve-website/README.md

 ### Credit due to the following

-- FreeBsd and Bhyve proect
+- FreeBsd and Bhyve project
 - bootstrap 4 free template
 - Unslash images
 - Logo made by me :) and TheVectorLab